Bearded dragons are becoming more and more popular as pets for reptile lovers around the world.

 If you would prefer to skip the upgrading step and spring for an adult-sized enclosure right from the start, there’s no harm in doing so.

 Adult bearded dragons should be housed in 60-90 gallon tanks.

 When it comes to layout, length is much more important than width.
 As a result, a 80 gallon long is much better than a 90 gallon tall!

 The substrate is the layer of material that will be laid on the floor of your terrarium under everything else in the tank.

-Though there are several options out there, most experts agree that the safest materials are the substrates like slate tile, the sand mats sold online and in pet stores, or paper towels.
+Though there are several options out there, most experts agree that the safest materials are the substrates like cage liners, slate tile, reptile carpets, or paper towels.

-You can also find reptile carpets or cage liners in pet stores that are made to simulate the grassy terrain a bearded dragon may have encountered in the wild.
+You can find reptile carpets or cage liners in pet stores or online that are made to simulate the grassy terrain a bearded dragon may have encountered in the wild.

 If you choose to select a cage liner, be sure to use one with a tight weave to avoid snagging your lizard’s claws, as there have been incidents of dragons ripping their claws off trying to escape.